daylanbueno/rocket-shoes/README.md

 # rocket-shoes

-It is a page developed with HTML and CSS proposed by a challenge made by Rocketseat, in this project, I trained my skills with HTML and CSS
+It is a page developed with HTML and CSS proposed by a challenge made by Rocketseat, in this project, I trained my skills with HTML, CSS and JavaScript

 ![rocketshoes](https://user-images.githubusercontent.com/17939912/161619050-44c36efe-cb0a-4cc0-a0ce-736d9ef81fe4.gif)